RyanFin/Game_Programming_Tutorials/README.md

 - **Page 27**: Enumerations
     - enum difficulty { NOVICE, EASY, NORMAL, HARD, UNBEATABLE};
         - Starting from the value on the left {0,1,2,3,4}
-        -Initialise a variable using the following syntax: difficulty *myvar* = NOVICE; (or any other enum variable from the list)
+        -Initialise a variable using the following syntax: difficulty *myvar* = NOVICE; (or any other enum variable from the list).
     - enum ship{FIGHTER = 25, BOMBER, CRUISER = 50, DESTROYER = 100};
-        - Value of *BOMBER* is 26 as it is equivalent to the pervious value (FIGHTER which is 25) plus 1 = 26.
+        - Value of *BOMBER* is *26* as it is equivalent to the previous value (FIGHTER which is 25) plus 1 = 26.

 ## TroubleShooting